ekopter/scientific_communication_support_website/docs/2_programs.md

 If you are working towards a tight deadline, and you need help before the next available slot, contact me!
 I can often be flexible and give you time sooner if necessary.

-## Writing Retreat {-}

-Writing retreats are an opportunity for department members to enjoy a change of pace and scenery, and devote some quality time to writing up their science in a collective and supportive environment.

-Each day at a Retreat, we set our goals in the morning, write independently together in a conference room throughout the day, and then reflect/check-in on our progress in the evenings.
-Breakfast, lunch, and dinner are provided, as well as 2 coffee breaks each day.
-Participants are also welcome to plan/lead group activities (e.g. walks/hikes/jogs around the area, movie nights, yoga sessions, etc), and take alone time as they need.

-To get the most out of a Retreat, we want participants to arrive ready to write, which involves some preparatory work ahead of time.
-About 6 weeks before a Retreat, I check-in with each participant and we discuss what they'll work on at the Retreat, where they are at in their writing preparation process, and further steps that they need to take before the Retreat (e.g. completing analyses, meeting with a collaborator or supervisor).

-Last fall (2022), we will had our first EAS Writing Retreat at the [Hotel St Elisabeth Hegne](https://www.st-elisabeth-hegne.de/hotel-st-elisabeth.html) from November 21st to the 25th.

-***Stay tuned for info about or next EAS Writing Retreat, which will take place in Spring 2023!***

 ## Co-Writing Thursdays {-}